lucas-jardim/imputation_evolutionary_biology/README.md

 ## Data

 This paper evaluated the effects of imputed data on phylogenetic signal estimation using synthetic data and computational simulations.
-The simulations were also applied on primate's brain and body size data extracted from [DeCasien et al. (2017)](https://doi.org/10.1038/s41559-017-0112).
+The simulations also applied on primate's brain and body size data extracted from [DeCasien et al. (2017)](https://doi.org/10.1038/s41559-017-0112).

 ### Repository structure